 Meanwhile, I have kept my kale, broccoli, and chard in the ground as they can withstand these cooler temperatures.
 It’s not that I expect them to grow much more, it’s just that I currently have no place for them indoors!
 The same goes for my carrots and potatoes – I have mulched these beds with leaves so that I can keep them stored in the ground for as long as possible.

-So if you’re still up for one last push in the garden this season and want to improve your soil and have it ready for the spring season, then check out my video here or below.
+So if you’re still up for one last push in the garden this season and want to improve your soil and have it ready for the spring season, then check out my video above.
 In it, I go over my 5 Steps for Putting your Vegetable Gardens to Bed.